 There's plenty to do around East Harlem, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Nancy Halal Food Truck, Davocadoguy, and Corey Di Stasio.
+Explore popular things to do in the area, including Joe Coffee Company: Dodge Hall, Reena Treats, and Branded Closeout.

 Ratings by